Endangered Heritage provides collection support and conservation services to private collectors, museums, galleries, archives and libraries.

 The conservation industry has specialist tools and materials requirements.
 We ensure that our entire retail line is archival and is the industry standard.

 Endangered Heritage stock a range of conservation and manufacture tools.
-Our staff are trained to provide advice and assist in ensuring each customer leaves with exactly what they need for any project and that their valuable items are well taken care of.
+Our staff is trained to provide advice and assist in ensuring each customer leaves with exactly what they need for any project and that their valuable items are well taken care of.

 The conservators here are passionate about the preservation of intangible heritage as well as moveable heritage.
 One of our current projects is the National Endangered Skills and Trades Show or “NESTS”.
 This event is held in July and showcase a large number of trades practitioners working in professions where recognised training pathways no longer exist.
 NESTS 2021 will be running in July!
 More information on NEST and it's traders will be coming soon.